alo9507/JustKeepClicking/content/blog/auth/index.md

 ---
 title: Domain Driven Authentication
 date: "2020-01-13T22:12:03.284Z"
-description: "Set your development team free with this reusable multi-provider authentication framework: EZClientAuth"
+description: "Set your development team free with this flexible multi-provider authentication framework: EZClientAuth"
 ---

 <blockquote>"All models are flawed.
 Some are useful."
 George E.P.
 Box</blockquote>